Phipps Plaza: History

-On November 13, 2017, Belk announced the closure of its anchor store during the summer of 2018.
-On November 14, Simon Property Group announced it would replace Belk with a 150-room Nobu Hotel and restaurant, 300,000 square foot Class A office tower, 90,000 square foot Life Time Athletic facility and a 30,000 square foot food hall.
+Belk closed on July 31, 2018.
+Simon Property Group demolished the Belk anchor store and replaced it with a 150-room Nobu Hotel and restaurant, a 300,000 square foot Class A office tower, a 90,000 square foot Life Time Athletic facility and a 30,000 square foot food hall.
 The hotel and gym both opened in 2022.

-By 2023, since the COVID-19 lockdowns, Phipps Plaza has announced several new additions, among them are Balmain, Celine, Fendi, Etro, Brunello Cucinelli, Canada Goose, Hermès, and Alexander McQueen.
+In 2023 Phipps Plaza announced several new additions, including Balmain, Celine, Fendi, Etro, Brunello Cucinelli, Canada Goose, Hermès, and Alexander McQueen.